 The treatment plan that’s best for your child will depend on:

-Chemotherapy (pronounced KEY-mo-THAIR-uh-pee) or chemo (pronounced KEY-mo) for short is the use of drugs to kill cancer cells.
+Chemotherapy, or chemo for short, is the use of drugs to kill cancer cells.
 This is the main treatment for most types of leukemia.

 Doctors give chemo in cycles, with each cycle followed by a rest period.
-As a rule, AML treatment uses higher doses of chemo over a shorter period of time (usually less than a year), while ALL treatment uses lower doses over a longer period of time (about 2 to 3 years).
+As a rule, AML treatment uses higher doses of chemo over a shorter time (usually less than a year), while ALL treatment uses lower doses over a longer time (about 2 to 3 years).

 Side effects of chemo

 Chemo can have many side effects, such as:

 But these problems tend to go away after treatment ends.
 There are ways to treat most chemo side effects.
 Be sure to talk to your child’s cancer care team so they can help.